aws-samples/intelligent-shopping-assistant/web_ui/UI_deployment_README.md

   }
 ```

-Change the xxx.xxx.xxx.xxx to the EC2 private IP.
+Replace the xxx.xxx.xxx.xxx with the EC2 private IP.

 ![IP](../assets/ip.png)